kiyohken2000/reactnative-expo-firebase-boilerplate/README.md

 **Step 6: Connect Firebase**

-- Write the copied API key in your app.
+- Write the copied API Key in your app.

 `src\firebase\config.js`